mo4dawg/mo4dawg.github.io/_posts/2016-05-23-this-really-happened.md

 Our only plan was to find someplace comfortable to lounge in the airport.
 We managed to find an unlocked door.
 Yes, they actually close the lobby for a few hours.
 TSA screening was closed so I found a couple seats and tried to shut my eyes.
 But as it would be I was darn right cold and they were doing construction around the corner because that is the only time of day they can run jack hammers.
 Anyway I just sat there until after 3:00 a.m. and finally went through security to the waiting area where I proceeded to just hang out for another four hours for my flight.

  ![Selfie as I was layed out on a couple chairs](https://cloud.githubusercontent.com/assets/19477681/15873144/0aae8d16-2cb2-11e6-9d1d-b94ac89cac69.jpg)
- *My selfie, trying to get some rest around 3:00AM*
+ *My selfie, trying to get some rest around 3:00 a.m.*

 It was a bad night.
 It messed me up for the graduation day, Saturday.
 But I'm glad I went and my son was glad to see me.
 It was a miserable night but it makes a memory and something to blog about.
 That's what life is, a bunch of memories.
 Some are better than others.